-- 12.8 Other Materials Record all operating expenditures for other materials, such as audio and video physical units, microform, audio, video, DVD, and materials in all other forms. - 12.9 TOTAL COLLECTION EXPENDITURES Sum of all expenditures for print materials, electronic materials, and other materials (questions 12.6 through 12.8).
+- 12.8 Other Materials Report all operating expenditures for other materials, such as microform, audio and video physical units, DVD, circulating portable electronic devices, and materials in new formats. - 12.9 TOTAL COLLECTION EXPENDITURES Sum of all expenditures for print materials, electronic materials, and other materials (questions 12.6 through 12.8).